Kullaskee/roblox-tilt-trophy/README.md

 ## Dimensions

 These are estimates from the photos, so don't expect a perfect fit with original trophy parts.
+I have a scan of my trophy if someone really cares to make it perfect, just hmu for it.

 ![Trophy dimensions](previews/dimensions.png)